zuozhenggh/learning-library/data-management-library/security/advanced/data-masking-subsetting/data-masking-subsetting.md

     ![](./images/dms-005.png)

-11. The job collect the ADM has been submitted.<br>
+11. The job collect the ADM has been submitted.
 _(Tips: Right click on "View Job Details" link and select "Open Link in New Tab" to follow the process)_

     ![](./images/dms-006.png)

-12. Once the job completes, the `EMPLOYEE_ADM` will no longer be in a locked, uneditable status<br>
-Check the status by refreshing this page (refresh icon) and move forward when the Most Recent Jobs Status of the `Employee_ADM` has "**Succeeded**"!
+12. Once the job completes, the `EMPLOYEE_ADM` will no longer be in a locked, uneditable status Check the status by refreshing this page (refresh icon) and move forward when the Most Recent Jobs Status of the `Employee_ADM` has "**Succeeded**"!

 ## **STEP 2**: Enhance the meta-model